5 Reasons Soy is Not a Health Food

 “Genetically modified organisms,” or GMOs, are plants and animals that have been created by combining DNA of different species in a way that could not occur in nature or by traditional cross-breeding.
 Significant evidence is beginning to surface that GMO foods promote disease.

-Due to cross-pollination by wind and insects the remaining 10% of non-GMO soy isn’t guaranteed to be non-GMO.
-Assume that all soy in the United States is GMO, and that buying only organic soy isn’t necessarily going to protect you.
+Over 90% of soybeans in the United States are GMO, and due to cross-pollination by wind and insects, the remaining 10% of non-GMO soy isn’t guaranteed to be non-GMO.1 Assume that all soy in the United States is GMO, and that buying only organic soy isn’t necessarily going to protect you.

-The estrogen-like compounds in soy have been shown to increase tumor growth in animals, leading researchers to speculate that they may have a harmful effect on a developing human as well.
-Avoid giving an infant soy-based formula, as they are rapidly developing and are especially sensitive to hormones and hormone-like compounds.
+The estrogen-like compounds in soy have been shown to increase tumor growth in animals,3 leading researchers to speculate that they may have a harmful effect on a developing human as well.4 Avoid giving an infant soy-based formula, as they are rapidly developing and are especially sensitive to hormones and hormone-like compounds.

 Soy is one of the top allergenic foods in part because it resembles gluten on a molecular level.
 If you have a gluten sensitivity, your body can’t distinguish between gluten and soy.
 Your body could react to each food with the same immune response.
 If you’ve given up gluten but haven’t seen a decrease in inflammation, consider that soy in your diet could be producing your symptoms.